EgoExo++: Integrating On-demand Exocentric Visuals with 2.5D Ground Surface Estimation for Interactive Teleoperation of Underwater ROVs: Conclusion and Future Work

 This work presents an AR-based framework to synthesize exocentric camera views from egocentric feed in real-time for improved underwater ROV teleoperation.
-A pose geometry-based closed-form solution is formulated for the proposed Ego-to-Exo problem and then integrated into a SLAM backbone.
-The end-to-end pipeline only requires a sequence of past egocentric views to generate an exocentric view with the accurate ROV model projected onto it.
-The proof-of-concept is validated by ground plane estimation and reprojection error analyses in a series of 2D indoor navigation experiments.
-Subsequent field experiments are conducted for various challenging ROV teleoperation scenarios inside underwater caves.
-A subjective study proves the advantage of the proposed TeleOp console over traditional systems and demonstrates that the framework: (\textbf{i}) offers more informative peripheral views, (\textbf{ii}) provides better situational awareness, and (\textbf{iii}) facilitates an interactive ROV teleoperation experience.
-We are currently exploring more comprehensive multi-sensor fusion-based underwater SLAM backbone such as the SVIn2~\cite{RahmanIJRR2022} for more accurate and robust estimation.
-We further plan to develop and integrate more interactive features that would serve as a simulation platform for ROV teleoperation and navigation research.
+A pose geometry-based closed-form solution is formulated for the proposed EgoExo++ problem and then integrated into a visual SLAM backbone. \extension{The end-to-end pipeline only requires a sequence of past egocentric views to generate 2D/2.5D exocentric views with the accurate ROV model projected onto them.} The proof-of-concept is validated by ground plane estimation and reprojection error analyses in a series of 2D indoor navigation experiments. \extension{Subsequent field experiments are conducted to demonstrate the effectiveness of 2.5D scene rendering in unstructured underwater cave scenarios.} \rebuttal{We validate the system through two subjective studies: one in simulation and one using real underwater datasets.
+These studies demonstrate improved system usability (SUS), reduced perceived workload (NASA-TLX), and quantitative gains in teleoperation performance, including more efficient paths and faster mission completion compared to egocentric-only baselines.} We are currently exploring more comprehensive multi-sensor fusion-based underwater SLAM backbones, such as the SVIn2~\cite{RahmanIJRR2022}, for more accurate and robust estimation. \rebuttal{We will further extend our simulation platform with interactive tools to enable advanced teleoperation studies such as confined-space navigation, SLAM-recovery behavior, close-up inspection, complex maneuvering around structures, etc.}